A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 The Wee Sight tiny vein finder device is shaped so the clinician can easily position it around the baby’s tiny limbs, and can be seen in many pediatric care units.

-The vein mapper wavelength: It uses high-intensity LED bulbs (infrared light – 629 nm) to illuminate the little ones’ veins.
+The vein mapper wavelength: It uses high-intensity LED bulbs (red light – 629 nm) to illuminate the little ones’ veins.

 The LEDs do not heat up and will not hurt babies’ and toddlers’ tender skin.